maxhebditch/batchgit/README.md

 ###Resetting configuration file

         $ batchgit -f
-        $ batchgit -find
-        $ batchgit -f /var
+        $ batchgit -g /media/

 These will search for git repos across the whole disk.
 It will rewrite the configuration file, but it will save a backup to `~/.batchgitrc.bak`.
-By default it searches `~`, otherwise you can specify the location.
+By default it searches `~`, otherwise you can specify the location using `-g`.

 ###Adding single directores manually

         $ batchgit -a ~/path/to/repo
-        $ batchgit -add ~/path/to/repo
         $ batchgit -a ./
         $ batchgit -a repo